UM-KevinHe/survkl/docs/reference/predict.coxkl.md

-# Predict Linear Predictors from a coxkl Object
+# Predict Linear Predictors from a `coxkl` Object

 Computes linear predictors for new data based on a fitted `coxkl` model.
+If `eta` is supplied, predictions are returned for those `eta` values;
-Users can specify one or more `eta` values; if not provided, predictions are returned for all fitted `eta` values.
+otherwise predictions are returned for all fitted `eta`s.
 Linear interpolation is applied if an intermediate `eta` value is requested.

 ## Usage